Our employment law legal advice team

 Meena Jindal is a solicitor specialising in employment law and a legal adviser in the corporate services unit.
 She obtained an honours degree in law and spent four years at an established City of London firm before joining the unit in January 2005.
 Meena has extensive experience in advising employers on a variety of employment law issues.
 She has presented at many employment law seminars aimed at HR professionals.
 Meena has practical experience in employment tribunal litigation and, on an academic level, has contributed to an edition of Tolley's.

 Rita Kattah was admitted to the Roll of Solicitors in 2003 after having previously qualified as a barrister in 1998.
 She worked in commercial and civil litigation practices before specialising exclusively in employment law from 2006.
 She has advised and represented both employees and employers in employment tribunals.
-Rita joined the corporate services unit at LHS in February 2009.
+Rita joined the corporate services unit at Markel Law in February 2009.

 Nick Bailey qualified as a solicitor in 1993 and was in private practice until he joined the firm in November 2000.
 An employment law specialist for many years, Nick also has an academic interest in the subject and has completed a master's degree in employment law and industrial relations.